 I’m currently living in Singapore and have been here since 2013, nearly eight years now.

 What do you love about where you live now?

 There are several things that I love about this country.
-I love the year-round lush green of Singapore.
+First, I love the year-round lush green of Singapore.
 There are trees in every pocket of this city/country and lots of giants in my Holland Village neighbourhood.
-I love the diversity of this place.
+Second, I love the diversity of this place.
 No one bats an eye at someone who looks different from themselves.
 I also love the order of things.
 A lot of work goes into things running smoothly here.

 Have you lived anywhere else?

 What was your reason for moving abroad in the first place?